Hi,

 Dear Yogesh,

-Does your relieving letter mentions the last day of working and the designation that you were working on.
-Most of the times the HR will give you relieving letter and experience letter as a combo.
-Therefore check the same.
-You may have a relieving letter and experience letter in the firs place.
+Does your relieving letter mention the last day of working and the designation that you were working in?
+Most of the time, HR will provide you with a relieving letter and an experience letter together as a combo.
+Therefore, please check for both.
+You may have a relieving letter and experience letter in the first place.

 Regards,